 Also note that as the forties became the fifties, Hitchcock’s famous cameo appearance occurred earlier in the movie so as not to distract the viewer.

 Only very few directors are lucky enough to have made the perfect film.
-Alfred Hitchcock, the cinema’s greatest director, made seven.
-Seven perfect films in which every shot, every camera move, and every editing sequence is, well, perfect.
+Alfred Hitchcock, the cinema’s most outstanding director, made seven.
+Seven excellent films in which every shot, every camera move, and every editing sequence is, well, perfect.
 Here they are, listed chronologically.
-Note that four of the seven star Hitchcock’s favorite leading men Cary Grant and Jimmy Stewart with two films each.
+Note that four of the seven films star Hitchcock’s favorite leading men, Cary Grant and Jimmy Stewart, with two films each.

 Rebecca (1940): A+